ezzing/3DLayout-documentation/4-Customization.md

         snapShotCrm: allow snapshots to be sent to crm,
         debugListeners: debug number of listeners in console.log,
         debugOpTime: shows the time an operation takes to be done,
-        recordOperators: record all the executed operators with their args
+        recordOperators: record all the executed operators with their args,
-        debugContainers: show or ignore console.logs in code
+        debugContainers: show or ignore console.logs in code,
-        showOldSystemProject: show old drawing in svgProject container
+        showOldSystemProject: show old drawing in svgProject container,
-        showOldSystemArea: show old drawing in svgArea container
-        showNewSystemProject: show new drawing in svgProject container
+        showNewSystemProject: show new drawing in svgProject container }
-        showNewSystemArea: show new drawing in svgArea container }

 ### 3D canvas